 Most of the CVMA’s committees are populated in May and June of each year.
 Committee terms, along with the Board and House terms, run on a July 1-June 30 calendar.
 Each May, the CVMA’s President-Elect and Executive Director review the committee rosters and attendance records, as well as information for potential new committee members, and decide whom to ask to serve as chair and members of each committee.
 The President-Elect (or CVMA staff) contacts each person to determine interest, and those willing to accept the charge are then directly appointed (or reappointed) by the President-Elect.
 Once the selection process is complete, final committee rosters are compiled and distributed to the Board of Governors and CVMA staff.

 With a few exceptions, committee terms last for three years, with an option for an additional three-year term thereafter.
 After a committee member serves two consecutive terms, they are required to take a one-year break before serving again on the same committee.
 (Note that certain CVMA committees have different protocols from the above, with what is essentially a fixed membership.
 The best example of this is the CVMA’s Ways & Means Committee, which is populated by the last ten CVMA Board Presidents and last five House of Delegates Chairs.
 The CVMA’s Leadership Development Committee is another, similar, exception.)

-CVMA members interested in committee service should contact the CVMA’s Assistant Executive Director, Della Yee, at email@example.com.
+CVMA members interested in committee service should contact the CVMA’s Executive Director, Dan Baxter at email@example.com.

 The CVMA also makes efforts to populate relevant councils and committees of the American Veterinary Medical Association.
 A list of the AVMA’s councils and committees can be found here.